 Visiting Scholars are not compensated and are not eligible for College or University health insurance.
 Scholars are responsible for arranging their own financial support and insurance.
 They may receive honoraria for participating in a conference or for giving an occasional lecture if they are citizens or permanent residents or, in the case of non-resident aliens, if they have an appropriate visa and the prior authorization of the Director of the Office of International Services.

-Visiting Scholars may not be compensated from a Teachers College account; given a TC fellowship or reimbursed for expenses without prior approval of the Executive Director of the for non-degree student status from the Office of Admissions (www.tc.edu/admissions).
+Visiting Scholars may not be compensated from a Teachers College account; given a TC fellowship or reimbursed for expenses without prior approval of the Executive Director of the Office of International Affairs.